MagiCircles/MagiCircles/README.md

 Note: your model must contain the list of choices with the right naming: `power` -> `POWER_CHOICES`, `super_power` -> `SUPER_POWER_CHOICES`.

+Note: Do not use dictionaries, as the order is not guaranteed.
+You may use an OrderedDict instead of a list of tuples if needed.

 If you need a clear way to compare the value, you may want to use untranslated values:

 ```python